Site icon Circuit Ideas for You

 Conclusion:

-With these steps, you can construct a transistor latch circuit that effectively latches onto a high output state in response to a momentary input signal.
+A transistor latch circuit that safely latches onto a high output state in response to a temporary input signal could be a constructed using these steps.

 References: